JyotsnaSDsilva/FingerTips/README.md

 # FingerTips
-Python source code for the Morse-Code Communicator application designed for Raspberry pi, with functionalities such as display(Using LCD 16x2),Text-To-Speech  conversion and connection to Firebase for  data transfer.
+Python source code for the Morse-Code Communicator application designed using Raspberry pi, with functionalities such as display(Using LCD 16x2),Text-To-Speech  conversion and connection to Firebase for  data transfer.